Abhisheksjp123/Notes/AIML_Notes/Python and its libraries/Related/Python String Datatype.md

-In Python specifically string are Sequence of UNICODE characters
+In Python specifically string are sequence of UNICODE characters
 Q. Why UNICODE and not ASCII?
 Ans. [[UNICODE vs ASCII]]